JoinTheAlliance/agentmemory/README.md

-    0.1 = most memories will be exluded, 1.0 = no memories will be excluded min_distance (float): Only include memories that are at least this distance 0.0 = No memories will be excluded, 0.9 = most memories will be excluded unique (bool): Whether to return only unique memories.
+    0.1 = most memories will be exluded, 1.0 = no memories will be excluded min_distance (float): Only include memories that are at least this distance 0.0 = No memories will be excluded, 0.9 = most memories will be excluded novel (bool): Whether to return only novel memories.
 ```

 ##### Returns